peterprescott/a1-dissertation/md/draft.md

-It has become a commonplace in certain streams of critical geography to criticize quantitive geography for being "intrinsically tied to absolute, Euclidean and Cartesian perspectives on space" [@DOSullivanEtAl2018 tandfonline.com/doi/pdf/10.1080/00330124.2017.13260811] -- and in fact, even quantitatively speaking, the Earth is of course not a flat Euclidean plane but rather (very nearly) an oblate spheroid [@PMathewsShapiro1992].
+It has become a commonplace in certain streams of critical geography to criticize quantitive geography for being "intrinsically tied to absolute, Euclidean and Cartesian perspectives on space" [@DOSullivanEtAl2018].
+A pedantically quantitative geographer might reply that actually the Earth is not a flat plane on which the Euclidean metric suffices, but rather (very nearly) an oblate spheroid [@PMathewsShapiro1992].
 To calculate the distance between two points on the surface of a sphere, we should calculate the *great-circle distance*, that is the distance along the shorter arc of the circle which cuts through both points and the centre of the sphere.
-For a spheroid, the formulae of
-@TVincenty1975, -@TVincenty1975a provide iterative methods for
+For a spheroid, the formulae of @TVincenty1975, -@TVincenty1975a provide iterative methods for calculating the distance precisely.

-calculating the distance precisely.
-However, since the geographical positions of our data are given by reference to the British National Grid (@Tbl:crs), and since the distances we are here interested in are all small, we will ignore the earth's curvature.
+(In fact, since the geographical positions of our data are given by reference to the British National Grid (@Tbl:crs), and since the distances we are here interested in are all small, we will ignore the earth's curvature.)

 ```{.table caption="Some Reference Systems commonly used for tracking
 location in Britain {#tbl:crs}"